RasmusSkytte/actions/check-r-package/README.md

 # Usage

 Inputs available:
+- path - default `"."`.
+Path to the R package or package tar ball to check.
 - args - default `c("--no-manual", "--as-cran")`.
 Arguments to pass to the `args` parameter of `rcmdcheck`.
 It must be an R expression.
   Note that you often need to quote it, see details below.